ndp-software/grid-navigator/README.md

 - rigorously tested
 - customizable

-It's convenient and recommended for data grids to have keyboard navigation.
+For our users' sake, it's convenient and recommended for data grids to have keyboard navigation.
 The W3 [recommends certain behaviors](https://www.w3.org/TR/wai-aria-practices/#keyboard-interaction-for-data-grids), but this isn't built in to HTML-- nor is it easily obtainable.
 You have to write some Javascript and messy `switch` statements.
 Once you start writing this, you realize the actual math of the situation is a little tricky-- or at least tedious.
 With any sort of responsive layout, moving the the "next row" is a dynamic calculation, not just an addition, as is finding the first or last element of the row.

 This package handles all that with a simple TypeScript-compatible package.